Lake Calumet

 Lake Calumet is the largest body of water within the city of Chicago.
-Formerly a shallow, postglacial lake draining into Lake Michigan, it was transformed into an industrial harbor duing the 20th century.
+Formerly a shallow, postglacial lake draining into Lake Michigan, it was transformed into an industrial harbor during the 20th century.
 Parts of the lake have been dredged, and other parts reshaped by landfill.
 Following the completion of the Cal-Sag Channel in 1922, which reversed the flow of the Calumet River, the lake drains into the Des Plaines River via the channel instead of Lake Michigan.

 Calumet is a Norman word used since the 17th century by French colonists in Canada for the ceremonial pipes they saw used by First Nations peoples.

 Overview

 Lake Calumet is located east of the Bishop Ford Freeway (Interstate 94) between 103rd and 130th streets on the Far Southeast Side of Chicago.
 It lies within the South Deering community area.
 The lake is operated as a component of the Port of Chicago.